FitHanuSpecialSubject/GA-Application-Java/documents/complete-manual.md

 ### **Purpose of Data Forms**

-Data forms allow users to define and structure the input data required for problem-solving.
+The Data Form allows users to define and structure input data for solving various problems effectively.
+There are two types of data forms: SMT data form and GT data form.
+Each type has its own specific requirements for input formatting and structure to ensure accurate and efficient problem-solving.

-### **Instructions for Creating and Validating Forms**

-1. Navigate to the data form creation interface.
-2. Add fields based on the problem type (e.g., participants, preferences).
-3. Validate the form for completeness and consistency.

-### **Examples and Best Practices**

-- **Stable Matching Example**: Create a form with columns for participants and their ranked preferences.
-- Use consistent naming conventions for clarity.
+1. **For Stable Matching Theory**

+- The data form requires users to input a list of participants along with their ranked preferences.
+Each participant must have a complete and correctly ordered preference list to maintain consistency and fairness in the matching process.
+- For specific requirements, examples, and usage details, please refer to the Preference section of the [3.1 Stable Matching Theory](#31-smt-stable-matching-theory)

+1. **For Game Theory**

+- The data form consists of defining the number of players, their available strategies, and a corresponding payoff matrix.
+This ensures that the system can accurately compute optimal strategies and outcomes based on the input data.
+- For specific requirements, examples, and usage details, please refer to the section [3.2 Game Theory](#32-gt-game-theory)

 # **6\.
 Solve**

-### **6.1 Overview**

-#### **How the Solving Process Works**

-- The solver processes the input data and applies algorithms to compute results.
-- Supports multiple methodologies such as Genetic Algorithms and Brute Force.
+Ensure that the input data form provided by the user is validated and free of errors, fully meeting all the requirements of both types of data forms.

-### **6.2 Step-by-Step Execution**
+### **6.1 Step-by-Step Execution**

-1. Prepare input data using the data form creation tool.
+1. Prepare input data form, then upload this file.
-2. Configure the solver with desired parameters (e.g., algorithm type).
+2. Configure the solver
+   - Select a algorithm, problem type.
+   - Configure algorithm parameters, likes: Number of distributed cores, Population size, Number of crossover generation, Optimizatiob execution max time.
-3. Execute the solving process via the application or command line.
+3. Click the "Solve" button to start the process and wait for the results.

-### **6.3 Optimization Tips**
+### **6.2 Optimization Tips**

 - Use smaller datasets for initial testing.
 - Ensure input data is complete and correctly formatted.

 # **7\.
 Get Result Insight**

-### **7.1 Analyzing Results**
+### **7.1 Output Format**

-- View results in dashboards with charts, tables, and other visual aids.
-- Filter data to focus on specific insights.

-### **7.2 Customization**

-- Adjust result views by applying filters or customizing visual elements.
-- Export results in formats like CSV or PDF for further analysis.
+- **SMT**: A table containing matched pairs and unmatched pairs (if any).
+- **GT**: A table containing the strategies used and the corresponding scores of the players.

-### **7.3 Common Issues**
+### **7.2 Common Issues**

-- **Issue**: Missing results.
-  - **Solution**: Verify that the solving process completed successfully.
+- **Missing results**: Check if the solving process was completed successfully.
-- **Issue**: Misinterpreted data.
-  - **Solution**: Refer to the documentation for guidance on result formats.
+- **Incorrect data**: Verify the input data and cross-check with the documentation.
+- **Unexpected results**: Try a different algorithm configuration or adjust input parameters..

 # **8\.
 Deployment**